FlynnsPixel/Breakout/README.md

 Breakout
 ========

-Simple breakout clone done in c++ and Arctic Game Engine.
+Simple breakout clone done in c++ and Arctic Game Engine made in August, 2014.
 I had just started learning c++ when I wrote this for a university assignment, so be prepared for bad code.

 If you want to compile the project, the engine can be found here: http://code.google.com/p/arcticgameengine/